What would you put? If you don’t know, it’s worth deciding.

 - Getting to Aha and Aaaaah – today.

-(Update: you can see the final list I used on my business cards here.)
+(Update: you can see the final list I’m using on my About page.)

 Are you ready to say what some of your superpowers are in the comments box below?
 It’s OK to tell us.
 It can be a brief rough draft.
 No one will hold you to it.
 Try it on.

-And for extra credit… now that you know one or more of your superpowers, consider whether you’re using them to their potential!
+And for extra credit… when you know one or more of your superpowers, consider whether you’re using them to their potential!